'I've got to dig deep': Texas shooting tests Newtown parents - NewsBreak

 'I've got to dig deep': Texas shooting tests Newtown parents

-NEWTOWN, Conn. — (AP) — As the mother of a girl killed at Sandy Hook, Michele Gay was devastated by the massacre at a Texas elementary school, with its aching parallels to the 2012 attack in Connecticut.
+As the mother of a girl killed at Sandy Hook , Michele Gay was devastated by the massacre at a Texas elementary school, with its aching parallels to the 2012 attack in Connecticut .

 It was all the more saddening in light of the work she has invested in the years since to promote school safety.